xmjuan/airbnb/README.md

 # airbnb

-Project Introduction:
+### Project Introduction:
 This is the first project in Udacity Data Scientist Nanodegree Program.

-Motivation:
+### Motivation:
 This project is an exploratory data analysis based on dataset about Seattle Airbnb from kaggle, aiming to answer questions below:
-- Which neighborhood has the best reivew rating (on average)?
+- Which neighborhood has the best review scores rating?
-- Is there a linear relationship between price and review rating?
+- Is there a linear relationship between price and review scores rating?
 - In which season most reviews are left?
-- What features turn to drive a good review of a listing?
+- What features are important to review scores rating of a listing?
-- What are the keywords in top 10 percent review rating?
+- What do the guests say about top-rated listings?

-To answer the last 2 questions, random forest regressor and wordcloud created in order to extract important features and visualize key words in good ratings.
+To answer the last 2 questions, random forest regressor and wordcloud are created in order to extract important features and visualize key words in good ratings.

-File description:
+### File description:
-Dataset:
+**Dataset:**
 - listings: all listings and features of a listing - main dataset of this analysis
 - calendar: irrelevant to review - not used
-- reviews: descriptive reviews with time series - less used
+- reviews: descriptive reviews with time series - less used **Analysis:**
-Analysis:
 Airbnb_EDA.ipynb

-Key process and results:
+### Key process and results:
-Process:
+**Process:**
 - Data quality is assessed, null values in dataset have been dropped or imputed in preparation for model.
 - Feature engineering: some new features are created in this part.
 - Distribution of target: assess spread of review scores rating.